francisdavey/physics/planning/leibniz.md

 ## SPINE
 ### Episode 1 - differentials
+Headline: "dy/dx is a fraction".
+- [ ] Hook: it looks like a fraction and it acts like a fraction.
+Examples (inversion, chain rule, solving differential equation via differentials to integrate).
+But we are often told that it isn't.
+Or that it isn't *rigorously*.
+That using it is a bit dubious in some unspecified way.
+- [ ] Promise: we'll explain what dy and dx "really" are and how you can divide them to get dy/dx.
 - [ ] What does `y = x²` actually mean? (is it just an expression in which we insert y's and x's?
 No, usually we have a picture in mind (picture of it).
 For this curve we can read off values of y for x.
 Plotting a graph.
 Idea of a function.
 But we can perfectly well write y^2 + x^2 =1 and we get a circle.
 We can't just read values off.
 Idea of a constraint. function  — the seed question also sets up the later function/differential split) — status: idea
 - [ ] Variables could just be these funny letters to which we assign values in the computer science sense.
 In the Leibniz sense (not "a number that varies".
 Start with a curve and see that any point on that curve has numbers associated with it — this is the concept the whole story hangs off.
 A variable could be defined on the whole plane or just in terms of that single curve.
 Like s.
 Still acts as a description of a curve or curves) — status: idea
 - [ ] Curves as polygons with infinitesimally small sides.
 Equivalently as an infinite series of points (the vertices of the polygon).
 Explanation of why we are not going to use infinitesimals (essential to simplify) but a pointer to an infinitesimal story.
 Use parametrized curves.
 Intuition for similarity.
 Delivery elsewhere.
 Variables are then functions of t the parameter.